-How to get to Southend Pier with c2c
+How can I get to Southend Pier with c2c?

 Take the train from London Fenchurch Street which will go direct through to Southend Central, and continue to Shoeburyness.
 The journey time from London is between 55 minutes – 1 hour and 15 minutes, depending on which train you use.